neolink3891/NeoLogger/docs/neologger.md

 #### 5.3 - Display Borders

-Optionally, you can show borders for the table by using the method _enable_border_
+Optionally, you can show borders for the table by using the method _enable_border_ before calling the _render_ method.

 ```
 table.enable_border()